kanopi/wp-ajax-boilerplate/README.md

    - `?category=bar` would output posts in the "bar" category.
 1. Secondly, shortcode attributes ( translated into data-attributes on the ajax-loop container element ) can be used to filter the default queries on a per-loop basis.
    - `[ajax post_type="post"][/ajax]` will output posts, even if `?ajax_post_type=page` is set in the url.
-1. Finally, additional filters can be added after pageload
+1. Finally, additional filters can be added after pageload via the

 ## Shortcodes